Frequently Asked Questions

 Is travel assistance available?
 Yes, travel assistance to your site placement is available.

 Is there a cost to attend the EGA Retreat?
 No, your travel and lodging costs will be covered by the EFP and EGA partnership.

 Can I be fired from my internship?
 Yes.
-We will make every effort to make a strong match between Fellows and the Host sites, but in the event that Fellows do not complete expected requirements they may be released from their positions.
+We will make every effort to make a strong match between Fellows and the host sites, but in the event that Fellows do not complete expected requirements or comport themselves in a professional manner they may be released from their positions.
 In this scenario, no further stipend payments will be made.